horeilly1101/deriv/README.md

 - *Variable*: a string name (e.g. "x", "y", etc.)

-At this point, I've finished designing and implementing how expressions can be created and put together, written most of the necessary unit tests, and described the language I expect the parser to follow.
+At this point, I've finished designing and implementing how expressions can be created and put together, written many of the necessary unit tests, and described the language I expect the parser to follow.
 All I have left to do is implement the recursive descent parser and put together a bare bones server.
 Coming soon!